 Video Games in Therapy

 Okay, this sounds strange, I know.
 I admit that even I did not think of video games as being a therapeutic tool until recently.
 However, there are already therapists who use video games in sessions.
 Andrew Fishman, LCSW, reports using video games as a therapeutic tool to facilitate conversation, teach children emotion regulation, build a relationship with a client, and even teach and practice skills.
 Some of you may be able to think of some games that have therapeutic themes.
 Spiritfarer is one that came immediately to my mind as a wonderful game centered around processing grief.
 Others include Animal Crossing New Horizons (self-care anyone?), It Takes Two (this game is basically centered around couples therapy), Pico Park (cooperation in a group has never been so important), and Pokemon (helpful to teach patience and consequences to children).
 Ultimately, video game usage in therapy is not so unusual or unattainable.
-Games such as Uno or checkers have been used in therapy for quite some time, especially with adolescents and children.
+Games such as Uno or checkers have been used in therapy for quite some time, especially with adolescents and children, so implementing a hobby like videogames is achievable!

 So what are the possible ways in which your therapist could use video games in therapy?
 Honestly, a therapist may simply play Mario Kart with you as a way to have something to do as you are talking.
 Something about speeding down a track and throwing shells at each other can make people more likely to discuss difficult topics.
 Another usage may be connection and learning more about you.
 After all, your Animal Crossing island or Stardew Valley farm can say a lot about your personality.
 Discussing who you choose to romance in a game or who is your favorite villager is another way for your therapist to gain insights into what you’re coming into therapy for.
 Lastly, some games allow your therapist to teach and role-play or practice skills.
 Andrew Fishman states that he uses games such as Call of Duty in order to model and teach emotion regulation skills to children.
-Therefore, if playing video games is one of your favorite hobbies, perhaps you may ask your therapist about integrating a game into your therapeutic experience.
+Therefore, if playing video games is a favorite hobby of yours, perhaps you may ask your therapist about integrating a game into your therapeutic experience.

 Animal-Assisted Therapy

+Your hobby may be your pet!
 Animal-assisted therapy is when animals are used in therapy sessions to enhance or supplement the therapeutic experience.
 Many different kinds of animals can be used as therapy animals.
 For example, as a client in animal-assisted therapy, I worked with a tortoise.
 An article by TheraPet reveals that other animals that can be used are dogs, cats, horses, rabbits, guinea pigs, pigs, and even llamas.
 Dogs are the most commonly used animal in animal-assisted therapy because of their prevalence as a pet and their ease of training.

 Some benefits of participating in animal-assisted therapy include a reduction in blood pressure, lowered stress and anxiety levels, enhanced self-esteem, increased emotional awareness and regulation, reduced aggression and loneliness, improved immune system, increased trust and trustworthiness, reduction of depression, and a stimulation of positive communication (Benefits of Animal Assisted Therapy).
 If walking your dog or playing with your pet is one of your favorite hobbies, animal-assisted therapy could be a good fit for your therapeutic needs!